NOTE: The online Precinct Chair Application form is currently being revised. Please contact email@example.com for further information.

 - Precinct Chairs form the County Executive Committee, which is the governing body of the CCDP.

-The Precinct Chair is a party official, elected to a two-year term in the Democratic Party Primary in even-numbered years.
-Precinct Chairs can be appointed by the County Party Chair to fill vacancies at any time.
+- A Precinct Chair is a party official, elected to a two-year term in the Democratic Party Primary in even-numbered years.
+However, Precinct Chairs can be appointed by the County Party Chair to fill vacancies at any time.

-Precinct Chairs must be registered to vote and live in their precincts.
-They must vote in the 2018 Democratic primary.
-Precinct Chairs cannot publicly support or endorse an opposing party or a non-Democratic candidate in a race where a Democrat is on the ballot.
-This includes donating money, soliciting votes, or serving on a campaign committee (of a Republican, Green, or Libertarian).
+Cannot publicly support or endorse an opposing party or a non-Democratic candidate in a race where a Democrat is on the ballot.
+This includes donating money, soliciting votes, or serving on a campaign committee.

 Responsibilities of the County Executive Committee (CEC):